Small is beautiful - introduction

 • in those shops, try to buy goods produced locally and by small businesses, rather than large brands;

-• use credit unions, building societies, and join a mutual credit scheme rather than using big banks;
+• use credit unions or building societies rather than big banks;

-• get a veg box delivery, or visit a farmers’ market to support local food producers.
+• get a veg box delivery, or use a farmers’ market to support local food producers.

 With some products and services this will be difficult (cars, phones, laptops), but let’s do what we can now and see what develops.
 3D printing may help obviate the need for large amounts of capital and huge factories.